 Several factors influence use and adoption of fintechs from the supply side and demand side.
 The influence of such factors varies across countries.
 Aurazo and Vega (2021), using Peru's (2015-2018) Household Budget Surveys data found that among other variables, Internet access accounted for higher usage of digital financial services and households in top quantiles of per capita income had higher likelihood of paying with digital instruments.
-Further, Lema (2017) assessed factors influencing the adoption of mobile financial services in the unbanked population in Chamwino District in Tanzania and established that perceived usefulness, perceived cost and social influence significantly influence adoption of mobile financial services.
-In India, Wibella et al. (2018) found perceived trustworthiness of digital financial services being the most influencing factor on the use of digital financial services.
+Further, Lema (2017) assessed factors influencing the adoption of mobile financial services in the unbanked population in Chamwino District in Tanzania and established that perceived usefulness, perceived cost and social influence significantly influence adoption of mobile financial services being the most influencing factor on the use of digital financial services.